 ½ tsp pure vanilla extract

-Place water and sugar in a heavy bottom sauce pot over medium fire.
+Place water, sugar, ginger and cinnamon in a heavy bottom sauce pot over medium fire.
 Using a candy thermometer cook until it reaches 225-235 degrees.
 If you do not have a thermometer, cook until sugar crystals form on the side of the pot.
 Add ½ tsp vanilla and stir quickly.
 Place the fried dough in a large metallic bowl.
-Pour about 1/3 of the syrup over and stir to coat.
-Add more as needed, but add a little at a time.
+Pour syrup over and stir to coat.
 Allow the sugar to set, stirring occasionally to prevent the Mithai from sticking to each other.
 Enjoy!